sefeoglu/ODS_project_student/README.md

 # Ontology Matching
 A Ontology Matcher utilizing Graph Search Algorithms and Prompt Generation for LLMs.

+Note: The repository consists of source codes of the paper "Exploring Prompt Generation utilizing Graph Search Algorithms for Ontology Matching" submitted to Special Track of ESWC 2024.

 ## Requirements
 use Python version >=3.10
 ```xml